Have you got a Program on your Windows computer in your office that you would like to use remotely?

 – You can also allocate an unused or new Windows 10 Pro workstation for this task, but be aware that a workstation can only support one remote login at a time.

-– You can also pay monthly to have a Windows Server in the cloud from Microsoft Azure, AWS, or a number of Infrastructure as a Server (IASS) provider companies.
+– You can also pay monthly to have a Windows Server in the cloud from Microsoft Azure, AWS, or a number of Infrastructure as a Server (IASS) provider companies. - Set up permissions for the chosen remote user or users to log in remotely to that server.

 This normally consists of (1) updating the security group membership of the chosen user so that they are a member of the Remote Desktop Users group.
 (2) Modifying the default Domain Group Policy so that members of the Remote Desktop Users group are allowed to log on remotely.
 (In the case that you are using a domain controller for the purpose, you will need to modify the Default Domain Controllers Group Policy.)

-If you have allocated a Windows 10 workstation to the purpose, make sure that you have allowed remote logins, by going into the System Properties area, and using Remote Settings to Allow Remote Connections to this computer.
+If you have allocated a Windows 10 workstation to the purpose, make sure that you have allowed remote logins, by going into the System Properties area, and using Remote Settings to Allow Remote Connections to this computer. - Install your program on that server

-• Use Remote Desktop to that server when you want to open the program
+- Use Remote Desktop to that server when you want to open the program

-• Use additional security if you are accessing that server over the internet – eg Use your existing Virtual Private Network (VPN) or set up a new one
+- Use additional security if you are accessing that server over the internet – eg Use your existing Virtual Private Network (VPN) or set up a new one

 Once you have connected with your VPN connection or client, you will them use Remote Desktop Connection to connect to the server using its Local Area Network (LAN) address.